Foxmaster-stuff/Netshield-influxdb/README.md

 [Foxmaster](pemi@clavister.com)

 ## Version History
+* 0.4
+    * Added Main.sh that uses parallel to spawn 1 process per line item in NetshieldIP.txt and 1 process per CPU core available (can be limited by using --job <number>)
 * 0.3
     * Added databases to take advantage of Grafanas variable function
     * Databases will be prefixed with the IP of the target